Beginner Rule Confusion: Serve Bounce Rule

 Also known as: serve bounce rule, regla del bote de saque

-The padel serve requires the server to bounce the ball once on the ground themselves behind the baseline and strike it at or below waist height while it is still dropping or just after the bounce — not toss it up and hit it in the air like a tennis serve.
+The padel serve requires the server to bounce the ball once on the ground themselves behind the baseline and strike it at or below waist height.
+At the same time, it is still dropping or just after the bounce.
+This means not toss it up and hit it in the air like a tennis serve.

 Example

-The server bounces the ball on the court behind the baseline, lets it rise to about hip height, and strikes it underarm into the diagonal service box — a motion that looks nothing like a tennis serve to a first-time spectator.
+The server bounces the ball on the court behind the baseline, lets it rise to about hip height, and strikes it underarm into the diagonal service box.
+This means a motion that looks nothing like a tennis serve to a first-time spectator.

 Why it matters